Dallas Public Library

 Comparative Audit

-To explore possible solutions, I evaluated the user experiences of other library/bookseller websites in a comparative audit.
-The websites share common elements, such as a desktop navigation bar with drop-down menu, mobile hamburger menus, and multi-lingual support.
+To explore possible solutions, I evaluated other library/bookseller websites in a comparative audit.
+They share common elements, such as a navigation bar on desktop, hamburger menus on mobile, and multi-lingual support.

-Comparative websites also provide interactive maps, enabling visitors to quickly find the closest locations by identifying landmarks or entering a library name or zip code.
+Comparative websites also provide enable visitors to find locations by interacting with a map or entering their city or zip code

 Low-fi Prototype

-Referring to the user needs and design patterns from competitor websites, I incorporated improvements in low-fidelity mobile and desktop prototypes:
+Referring to the user needs and design patterns from other library websites, I crafted low-fidelity mobile and desktop prototypes with key features:

 • Cohesive grouping of related content